-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: In the service building - Electricity switchboard: In the service building
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: HOAS/Välittömiä toimenpiteitä vaativat vikailmoitukset, phone 020 4912720, service 020 4912720 - Contact the emergency number if needed 112. - Main water shutoff: The basement of building C - Heat distribution room: The basement of building C - Electricity switchboard: The basement of building C